Advertiser also flips by context. Keep roles straight when wiring links and postbacks in CPV tracker (CPV Lab or CPV One).

 - They create the offer, define the action, and host the thank-you page.

-- They approve the S2S postback that sends conversions to CPV tracker (CPV Lab or CPV One).
+- They approve the S2S postback that sends conversions to CPV tracker.

 - They pay the network; the network pays you (the publisher on the network side).